Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) develop and oversee the application of the Association's system of financial management to ensure that financial probity and accountability is assured;

-   2. receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association;
+   b) receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association;

-   3. ensure that all moneys received are paid into the account of the Association within 15 working days after receipt;
+   c) ensure that all moneys received are paid into the account of the Association within 15 working days after receipt;

-   4. make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds;
+   d) make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds;

-   5. ensure that cheques are signed and account withdrawals are authorised by at least 2 Committee members or, where expenditures are managed by another unit of the Association, by 2 equivalent office bearers from that unit; and
+   e) ensure that cheques are signed and account withdrawals are authorised by at least 2 Committee members or, where expenditures are managed by another unit of the Association, by 2 equivalent office bearers from that unit; and

-   6. act as the Party Agent as defined by Section 288 of the \[Federal] Electoral Act on behalf of the Association unless the Committee chooses to appoint another member as Party Agent.
+   f) act as the Party Agent as defined by Section 288 of the \[Federal] Electoral Act on behalf of the Association unless the Committee chooses to appoint another member as Party Agent.
 The party agent is responsible for lodging the party’s annual financial disclosure return to the AEC.

 2. The Treasurer must—

    a) ensure that the financial records of the Association are kept in accordance with the Act;

-   2. coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association; and
+   b) coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association; and

-   3. ensure any financial requirements relating to participation in elections are met.
+   c) ensure any financial requirements relating to participation in elections are met.

 3. The Treasurer must ensure that at least one other Committee member has access to the accounts and financial records of the Association.